 No food generates body fat in any specific location, but some people put on weight in the thighs and buttocks more easily than others.
 If you put on weight in lower areas first, you have a health advantage over those who store fat around the waist.
-Eating too many potatoes could cause you to gain fat, but the condiments often contribute the most calories.
+Eating too many potatoes could cause you to gain fat, but the condiments often contribute the higher numbers on your calorie counter app.

 Your gender strongly influences where your body places its fat.
 Pre-menopausal women usually accumulate fat in the buttocks, hips and thighs.
 Men place fat in the abdomen first.
 Deposits of visceral fat inside the abdominal cavity increase the risk of diabetes and cardiovascular illness.
 Fat deposits in the lower body don't carry the same risk of obesity-related disease.
 In women past menopause, the balance shifts as fat stores move upward.
 When fat moves to the abdomen, the incidence of disease rises.
 Hormones generated by women's ovaries could control the location of primary fat stores, according to Dr. Deborah Clegg of UT Southwestern Medical Center.